7th Heaven (TV series): Syndication

-CBS Media Ventures handles the domestic and international distribution of the series.
+Paramount Global currently handles both the domestic and international distribution of the series.
 Season one episodes were retitled 7th Heaven Beginnings.
 Although the series did not receive a rating other than TV-G throughout its 11-season run, reruns on some cable/satellite channels have been given either a TV-PG or TV-14 rating (depending on the subject matter).

 In the United States, the show began airing reruns in off-network syndication on September 25, 2000, but ceased to air in syndication in September 2002, while the series was still in first-run broadcast on The WB and later on The CW.
 The show then aired on the ABC Family channel from the fall of 2002 until 2008.
 Then, it was announced on April 1, 2010, that ABC Family had re-obtained the rights to the series, and would begin airing it at 11 a.m.
 (ET/PT) on weekdays beginning April 12, 2010.
 However, after one week, ABC Family abruptly pulled the show and replaced it with a third daily airing of Gilmore Girls.

 As of 2012, GMC (now known as UP) is the first network to air 7th Heaven in the United States since 2010 and began airing the series with a marathon on July 7, 2012.
 Due to allegations of child molestation against Stephen Collins, the network pulled the series from its schedule as of the afternoon of October 7, 2014.
 7th Heaven briefly returned to UP in December 2014; however, it was quickly removed from the schedule.
 UP CEO Charley Humbard stated, "We brought the show back because many viewers expressed they could separate allegations against one actor from the fictional series itself.
 As it turns out, they cannot."
 However, in the summer of 2015, UP brought back the series, where from then until 2019 it aired weekdays from 12:00PM to 3:00 PM.
 It was again pulled from UP's schedule afterwards.
 Previously, it aired on GetTV and Hallmark Drama.

+In Ireland the show was aired on RTÉ.
+In the UK the show was aired on Sky One as part of their midweek prime time slot.